 If you’re nauseous, try elevating your head while you sleep.

 If weight gain is disrupting your sleep, try using a body pillow to give you more options to find a comfortable sleep position.

 Here are some good sleep behaviors you can adopt in your daily life to help you fall and stay asleep, courtesy of Dr. Verma.

 - Get 7-8 hours of sleep per day – The adult body needs that much sleep to do its daily maintenance and recharge.

 - No screens an hour before bed – The blue light from electronic screens makes it harder to shut your mind down.

 - Have a routine sleep schedule – Condition your brain to sleep at the same time every day.

-- Practice mindfulness – There are a lot of online apps to help with mind relaxation techniques.
+- Practice mindfulness – There are a lot of online apps to help with mental relaxation techniques.

-If you are not getting good sleep, you should speak to your primary care provider about a possible referral to a sleep specialist.
+If you aren’t getting good sleep, speak to your cancer care team about a possible referral to a sleep specialist.